How often do you designate someone to driving while drinking on a boat?

-Yesterday the Detroit Free Press published an article highlighting the increase in the number of tickets given out for boating and drinking.
+In July 2013, the Detroit Free Press published an article highlighting the increase in the number of tickets given out for boating and drinking.

 The U.S. Coast Guard says it has written more than 50 tickets this year to Great Lakes boat operators who have had too much to drink.
 The government says the number of violations is higher than the number posted through July 4 in each of the last three years.
 Cmdr.
 David Beck of the Coast Guard’s 9th District says sun, waves and dehydration can contribute to significant problems when someone’s been drinking alcohol in a boat.”